 Mourning geckos are egg-gluers, which means that they secrete a glue-like substance when they lay their eggs.
 When this “glue” dries, the eggs become permanently affixed to the surface they were laid on.
 Attempting to remove mourning gecko eggs will usually break them.

-Mourning geckos hatch after about 60 days (2 months) and do not require special incubation.
+Mourning geckos hatch anywhere between 2-6 months after being laid (higher temperatures tend to encourage faster incubation) and do not require special incubation.

 Protecting the hatchlings